frank26080115/EdgeTX-Scripts-and-FW-Collection/RadioMaster-MT12-Firmware-Extra-Thumb-Switch/readme.md

 This firmware is based on EdgeTX version 2.10.0, which is the same version that the MT12 shipped with.
 The code changes I made is minimal, please see the [diff file here](diff.txt).

 NOTE: I advise that you map this switch also to a logical switch if you need to use the EdgeTX Companion App, as the companion app is not aware of this kind of customization.

+NOTE: T5 is now T4

+# Other

+Check out [my basic robot mix](https://github.com/frank26080115/EdgeTX-Scripts-and-FW-Collection/tree/main/mixes/basic-robot-mix) for the MT12

+Check out how to [use a small ELRS receiver as a PWM receiver](https://github.com/frank26080115/EdgeTX-Scripts-and-FW-Collection/tree/main/ELRS-receiver-PWM-modification)